(Seminar in 2013)

 Don Prys ~ artist and galley owner

 Don Prys has sold over 500 original paintings in the last 10 years, but he also shared his experience in the “business side” of the art business as a former gallery owner.
-As part of his presentation during the seminar Don also painted a complete small acrylic landscape from start to finish, and a lucky audience member took it home as a prize in a random drawing.
+As part of his presentation during the seminar Don also painted a complete small acrylic landscape from start to finish during the event, and a lucky audience member took it home as a prize in a random drawing.

 Notable artists who formerly lived and/or worked in Magna include: